Week Ahead on Wall Street (SPX QQQ): Bitcoin bubbles over but equites survive and prosper

 - Fed now flips from behind the curve to thinking about being ahead

 A tumultuous week but not on Wall Street.
-Crypto and in particular Bitcoin was the narrative spreading across trading screens this week and the crypto leader suffered a staggering fall on Wednesday.
+Crypto, in particular Bitcoin, was the narrative spreading across trading screens this week and the crypto leader suffered a staggering fall on Wednesday.
 Bitcoin plummeted through several key support levels, most notably the 200-day moving average, before eventually finding some support around the $30,000 mark.
 Elon Musk attempted to calm fears over Tesla’s holding by using the diamond hands emoji to imply the electric vehicle company had not sold any of its holdings.

 The situation worsened on Wednesday as increased regulatory concerns mounted.
 In particular, China stepped up its opposition to the cryptocurrency and has reiterated that stance on Friday sending Bitcoin tumbling once again, down 10% at the time of writing.
 China said on Friday that it needed to “crackdown on Bitcoin mining and trading behavior, and resolutely prevent the transmission of individual risks to the social field.”

-Self-praise is no praise they say so the fact that key levels identified above worked is reward enough.
+Self-praise is no praise they say so the fact that key levels identified above worked is good enough of a reward.

 Naturally, crypto-related stocks such as MARA, COIN, RIOT, and others all fell sharply.
 Back on the equity front and the fed minutes provided some surprises on Wednesday.
 The thought of thinking about tapering did actually enter the Fed narrative and the market duly implied that the Fed was not going to let inflation run away with itself and marked up the prices of big tech names accordingly.
 Some strong support zones we have been identifying in our modestly named FAANGTastic technical analysis worked out well for big tech as all rallied from previous weeks' sell-offs.